top of page

 1:30pm to 3:00pm

-2A – Pandemic preparedness and response, and health equity – Facilitated by Deb Gleeson, Kelly Lee
+2A – Pandemic preparedness and response and health equity - Clarendon Room C

-Facilitated by: Dr Patricia Ranald and Dr Mary Assunta and Dr David Legge
+Facilitated by: Dr Patricia Ranald University of Sydney, Dr Mary Assunta University of Sydney, Dr David Legge La Trobe University.

-2C – It’s all about the money: unpacking key actors and practices behind financialisation.
+2C – It’s all about the money: unpacking key actors and practices behind financialisation - Clarendon Auditorium

 Target Audience: Public health academics, practitioners and advocates interested in advancing and implementing knowledge on the role of finance and financialisation in shaping human health and health equity, and those more generally interested in learning more about this emerging area of research.